 Dental inlays, onlays and overlays are designed to repair larger cavities or root canal treated teeth; they are made in a laboratory to fit exactly into the cavity and bonded into place by the dentist.

 If you leave your tooth to be attacked by bacteria for long enough, a piece of the tooth may break or cave in on itself, but the tooth will still have a functional outer structure to warrant extraction or the use of a dental crown.
 But the decay may be extensive enough that a standard filling will not nurture the tooth back to health.
 In these cases, a dental inlay or dental onlay is needed.

 The difference between an inlay and an onlay is the relative size and position of the prosthesis.
 An inlay is used when the wall of the tooth and possibly one or two cusps have become missing, while an onlay is used when the top of the tooth has been eaten away by tooth decay, or a piece of it is missing as a result of trauma.

 You will need an inlay if a large piece of the tooth on one tooth surface is missing.
-If the cavity is on a tooth surface that cannot be readily filled by our dentist, then it is likely that an inlay will be necessary.
+If the cavity is on a tooth surface that cannot be readily filled by our dentist in London, then it is likely that an inlay will be necessary.
 An overlay becomes essential when the tooth is structurally sound, but an entire tooth surface is gone, or a corner of the tooth or an whole cusp of it is missing, but a crown would make the tooth too tall.